jeffs/jeff-schwab-resume/pdf.md

 * Designed and implemented cloud-based microservice architecture
 * Worked on real-time bidding, API integrations, and custom tooling

-### Contracting and private projects, 2013 - 2018
+<h3 class="page2">Contracting and private projects, 2013 - 2018</h3>
 * Tutored adults pursuing programming as a second career, mostly in Python
 * Developed C++ and Scala code including memory allocators and build tools
-* Completed projects at Twitter and Walmart
+* Completed projects for Twitter, Walmart, and various small companies

-<h3 class="page2">Tech Lead at Bloomberg, November 2010 - March 2013</h3>
+### Tech Lead at Bloomberg, November 2010 - March 2013
 * Hired as a C++ developer after two-month contract; later managed a small team
 * Trained other engineers on scalable C++ development
 * Helped create binding layer to expose native code to dynamic languages